semicolonmystery/SPSUL-WEA/README.md

 # SPSUL-WEA
-Random web projects that I have done on SPSUL school.
+Web projects that I have done on SPSUL school.

 Go to https://verustus.github.io/SPSUL-WEA/